ScottLogic/blog/_posts/2025-06-30-my-experience-with-the-scott-logic-gradutate-training.markdown

 ## Object Oriented Programming

-After spending a week on the web technologies, we started our Java training.
+After spending a week on web technologies, we started our Java training.
 I had worked with Java before whilst at university but there was a noticeable change to working on it in a professional environment.
 Unit testing, in particular, was something I understood conceptually but was negligent of in practice.
 Now I have more focus not just on writing unit tests but writing them in a way that detects categories of error in the code I write.

 This is when the various styles of thought and problem solving amongst our cohort became visible, especially as the training began to kick up a gear.
 I was impressed by the number of different approaches to every problem encountered.
 Here my advice is to use obstacles as learning opportunities.
 Every bug you squash deepens your understanding of the problem, the language, and the paradigm.